DanielRicklin/chatGPT/README.md

 Modify the .env.example filename as .env

-replace THE_KEY by the key you just get from the openai website.
+replace THE_KEY with the key you just got from the openai website.

 ## RUN